 Regarding poor living conditions, there were n= 49 participants living in poor living conditions and not poor living conditions (n=29), independent t-test run to see if there differences in total language scores to poor living conditions and not poor living conditions.
 Data are mean ± standard deviation unless otherwise stated.
 There were no outliers in the data, as inspected through boxplots and data.
 The data were not normally distributed, as assessed via histogram and Kolmogorov-Smirnov test (p < .05).
 As assessed by Levene's test for equality of variances, there was homogeneity of variances (p = .065).
 The mean differences between participant in poor living conditions (M=18.78, SD = 3.508) and low SES conditions (M = 16.66, SD = 2.439 were not too big.
 The independent sample t-tests (two-tailed) results showed that there no statistically significant difference between total language scores and poor living conditions, t (76) = 2.867, p = 0.005).
-The effect sizes were calculated, and they were found to be as d 0.701718., which is a small effect size based on the Chohen’s d guidelines.
+The effect sizes were calculated, and they were found to be as d 0.701718., which is a small effect size based on the Cohen’s d guidelines.

 In regard to deprived environments, an independent-samples t-test was run to determine if there were differences in total language scores to deprived environments and not deprived environments variables.
 There were 36 living deprived environments participants and 42, not deprived environments participants.
 The visual inspection of the boxplots and Q-Q Plots showed that were no outliers in the data.
 Total language scores for each variable were not normally distributed, as assessed by the Kolmogorov-Smirnov test (p > .05), and there was homogeneity of variances, as assessed by Levene's test for equality of variances (p = 0.442).
 The mean total language score for to deprived environments participants (M = 18.14, SD = 3.523) than not deprived environments participants (M = 17.86, SD = 3.136), and no statistically significant difference were found, t (76) = 0.374, p = 0.710.
-The calculated and found to be as d = 0.083955., which is a small effect size based on Chohen’s d guidelines
+The calculated and found to be as d = 0.083955., which is a small effect size based on Cohen’s d guidelines

 To determine whether the total language scores of children who had accessed school meals (n=18) differed from children who did not access, an independent sample t-test was performed (n=58).
 A boxplot analysis revealed that there were no outliers in the data.
 Kolmogorov- Smirnov test (p < .05) results indicated that the total language scores and accessing accessed school meals were not normally distributed.
 The Levene's test of homogeneity for equality of variances found that variances were homogeneous (p = 0.053).
 T-test results indicated that the mean total language score for accessing accessed school meals

 (M = 17.89, SD = 3.546 was not statistically different from that of children who did not (M = 18.10, SD = 3.930), with a none statistically significant effect, t (74) = -.240p = 0.811.
-The calculated and found to be as d = 0.056106., which is a small effect size based on the Chohen’s d guidelines.
+The calculated and found to be as d = 0.056106., which is a small effect size based on the Cohen’s d guidelines.